-The national authorities may take the COLREGs more serious and issue similar guidance (MCA, 2002) to their seafarer network to spread the word COLREGs and discourage the use of VHF at sea.
+National authorities should also take the correct application of COLREGs more seriously and issue similar guidance to that of the MCA in 2002 to their seafarer networks to spread the word COLREGs and discourage the use of VHF at sea.

-This paper was primarily based on treating all rules equally but as show by the Pareto Analysis some of the Rules particularly for instance Rule 19 is more challenging and hence further work as demonstrated by Case 4 above is recommended.
-Also it is of paramount importance to consider a more than one rule applies.
-The latter cases more complex and require a new project.
-It is hoped that EU will support funding a new ACTs project which more complex rules and where multi-rules apply could receive the same treatment as was the case in Project ACTs.
+This paper was primarily based on treating all rules equally but as shown by the Pareto Analysis some of the Rules, for instance Rule 19, are more challenging for seafarers to understand and correctly apply and hence further work on this rule is recommended.
+Also it is of paramount importance to consider how to teach situations when more than one rule applies.
+It is hoped that EU will support funding a new ACTs project which more complex rules and situations multi-rules apply could receive the same research and learning materials development as was the case in Project ACTs.